• Home

 • Yukon gold potatoes - peeled and cut in half; smaller pieces absorb more water and prevent them from absorbing the milk.

-• Water - enough cold water to cover an inch above the potatoes.
+• Water - enough cold water to cover the potatoes by an inch.

 • Salt - you will want to place your potatoes in salted water before bringing the water to a boil.

-• Garlic cloves - a few smashed or crushed cloves give the potatoes a hint of flavor without a heavy garlic taste; you don't want to omit this ingredient.
+• Garlic cloves - a few smashed or crushed cloves add a hint of flavor without a heavy garlic taste; omitting this ingredient is not recommended.

-• Evaporated milk - canned milk has a concentrated flavor and always stands ready in your pantry for the task.
+• Evaporated milk, or canned milk, has a concentrated flavor and is always ready in your pantry for the task.

 • Salted butter - a generous amount for lots of buttery flavor.